annie-nicholas/data550-final-project/README.md

 # How to run code and generate report

-Within the Make file:
+Within the Makefile:

-1. Generate descriptive statistics
+1. Generate descriptive statistics by running "make Output/Table1.rds" in terminal
-2. Run regression
+2. Run regression and create the regression table and graph by running "make Output/Table_reg.rds Output/Reg_plot.png"
-3. Generate table 1
-4. Generate graph
 5. Compile report